Color-avoiding percolation in edge-colored Erd\H{o}s-R\'enyi graphs: Introduction

 In this paper, we study the color-avoiding bond percolation setup on Erd\H{o}s--R\'{e}nyi random graphs with mathematical rigor.
 We explicitly calculate the empirical density of the giant color-avoiding connected component (if it exists) with an arbitrary number of randomly distributed colors under some minor assumptions on the color frequencies.
 Moreover, we also give an explicit formula for the empirical density of the sizes of color-avoiding connected components in the case of two-colored Erd\H{o}s--R\'{e}nyi random graphs.

 The paper is organized as follows.
 In Section~\ref{section:main_results}, we collect the basic definitions needed for this paper and state our main results.
 In Section~\ref{section:notation}, we introduce some further notation.
-In Section~\ref{section:connection_between_ECER_and_ECBP}, we show how color-avoiding giant components of edge-colored Erd\H{o}s--R\'{e}nyi random (multi)graphs relate to the survival of certain edge-colored branching processes.
-In Section~\ref{section:conv_of_f_ell_G_n}, we prove one of our main results about the convergence of empirical color-avoiding component size densities.
+In Section~\ref{section:connection_between_ECER_and_ECBP}, we show how the giant color-avoiding connected components of edge-colored Erd\H{o}s--R\'{e}nyi random (multi)graphs relate to the survival of certain edge-colored branching processes.
+In Section~\ref{section:conv_of_f_ell_G_n}, we prove one of our main results about the convergence of empirical color-avoiding connected component size densities.
 In Section~\ref{section:explicit_formulas}, we give formulas for the asymptotic size of the giant color-avoiding connected component (if it exists) and we also study its near-critical behaviour.
-Finally, in Section~\ref{section:two_colors}, we give a formula for the distribution of the sizes of the small components when there are only two colors.
+In Section~\ref{section:two_colors}, we give a formula for the distribution of the sizes of the small components when there are only two colors.
+Finally, in Section \ref{section_open_questions}, we propose some open questions.

+Let us note that a few months after we posted the first version of this paper on arXiv, a new paper~\cite{lichevschapira} on color-avoiding percolation on edge-colored Erd\H{o}s--R\'{e}nyi graphs also appeared on arXiv.
+The results of~\cite{lichevschapira} include simplification and generalization of the results that we prove in Section~\ref{section:conv_of_f_ell_G_n}, the answer to some of the open questions that we pose in Section~\ref{section_open_questions} as well as some finer results on the size of the largest color-avoiding component, see Section~\ref{section:main_results} for more details.